vernjan/tech-notes/notes/operating-systems/threads-concurrency.md

 ## Kernel-level vs. user-level threads
 - **one-to-one model** - one user-level thread maps to one kernel-level thread
     - expensive (switching from user to kernel mode)
     - OS might have limits on kernel-level threads
+    - Linux NPTL (Native Posix threads library)
 - **many-to-one model**
     - thread management is implemented in user space
     - portable - no dependency on kernel detail
     - IO operation can block the whole process
 - **many-to-many model** - best of both worlds

 ## Patterns
 - **boss & workers**
     - boss accepts new tasks (must be fast)
         - delegate between workers,
         - or pushes into a queue
 - **pipeline** - task _steps_ are processed by individual threads

 ## Pthreads (POSIX thread)
 - see [Pthreads](https://en.wikipedia.org/wiki/Pthreads) on Wiki
 - standard API for working with threads
 - includes
     - thread management (create, join, ..)
     - mutexes
     - condition variables
     - synchronization
 - `trylock` - lock if mutex is free, otherwise return immediately